dcquinche/agile-azure-project-CD/README.md

 ![](https://github.com/dcquinche/agile-azure-project-CD/blob/main/assets/CD/4_webapp_log_tail.png)

-5. Create some tests using locust and run them in your local terminal `./loadtesting.sh` wich will run the locust file.
+5. Create some tests using locust and run them in your local terminal `./loadtesting.sh` which will run the locust file.
 You can see the results in the localhost 8089.

 ![](https://github.com/dcquinche/agile-azure-project-CD/blob/main/assets/CD/5_locust_report.png)